jthack/hydeout/_posts/2024-05-08-the-three-categories-of-ai-agent-auth.md

   - cybersecurity
 ---
 ![](/assets/images/ai-agent-ecosystem.png){: width="400" }
 As I've been discussing AI agent authentication with some brilliant people in San Fran this week, it's become clear to me that there will likely be various solutions based on different use cases and risk tolerance levels.
-By imaging what a mature AI agent ecosystem might look like, I've come to the conclusion that the industry will essentially be divided into three main categories.
+By imagining what a mature AI agent ecosystem might look like, I've come to the conclusion that the industry will essentially be divided into three main categories.

 ## 1. B2C AI Agents

-Talking with Paul Klein, the founder of BrowserBaseHQ, he explained how it seems inevitable that Apple and Google will dominate the B2C market.
+Talking with Paul Klein, the founder of BrowserBase, he explained how it seems inevitable that Apple and Google will dominate the B2C market.
 I agree.
 Most people will expect their digital assistant to handle tasks like emailing, texting, and calling people, as well as booking Ubers or ordering from DoorDash.
 Phones are perfectly suited for this, as they can seamlessly integrate with the apps already installed on our phones.

 ## 2. B2B AI Agents